 SGHs are well-known, monogamous (pair for life), cooperative, breeding birds that walk the plains of the open savannahs foraging for food.
 They walk in groups of between two to nine.
 Within the group there is only one mating pair, the others are helpers mainly consisting of males or sub-adults.
 These birds face threats such as habitat loss and lack of nesting trees.
 SGHs reach sexual maturity at around seven years of age and each breeding group only successfully rears, on average, one chick every nine years.
 The sub-adults have a 70% mortality rate before the age of five.

-Any sightings* of these magnificent birds within the reserve as well as in the surrounding communities of the Sabi Sand can be reported to Candice at email@example.com or 081 013 4526.
+Please report any sightings* of these magnificent birds within the reserve as well as in the surrounding communities of the Sabi Sand can be reported to Damin at firstname.lastname@example.org.

-*It’s important to please take note of the location, date, time and sex identification if possible.
-Click on the ID kit and information kit below to see how to distinguish between the sex and age classes.
+*It’s important to please take note of the location, date, time, and sex identification if possible.
+Click on the ID & information kit below to see how to distinguish between the sex and age classes.